terraform-ibm-modules/terraform-ibm-hpcs/examples/complete/README.md

-# Example that creates and initialize HPCS instance
+# Complete example that creates and initialize HPCS instance

 An end-to-end example that creates the following: